GiantPanda0090/Disease_Simulation_Engskill/README.md

 How to compile and run/use the program<br>
-To be able to compile the program, it is required to have to Official Oracle Java JDK 1.8.0 installed with JavaFX plug in.OpenJDK will not work unless use build OpenJFX on the server.
+To be able to compile the program, it is required to have to Official Oracle Java JDK 1.8.0 installed with JavaFX plug in.OpenJDK will not work unless user build OpenJFX on the server.
 For how to do it please visit this website-https://wiki.openjdk.java.net/display/OpenJFX/Building+OpenJFX.[1] <br>
 User should be able to compile this program in all IDE but Intellij is strongly